 Concussions in Youth Athletes - Illinois

-This law provides that the Act applies to all school and park districts within the State that operate or sponsor athletic programs or extracurricular activities.
-It requires the State Board of Education and park districts to develop guidelines on policies to inform and educate coaches and athletes and the athlete’s parents/guardians of the nature and risks of concussions, criteria for removal from and return to play, and the risks of not reporting the injury and continuing to play.
+Illinois law provides that the Act applies to all school and park districts within the state that operate or sponsor athletic programs or extracurricular activities.
+It requires the State Board of Education and Park Districts to develop guidelines on policies to inform and educate coaches and athletes and the athlete’s parents/guardians of the nature and risks of concussions, criteria for removal from and return to play, and the risks of not reporting the injury and continuing to play.
 It also provides that school boards are required to adopt policies on concussions, and that these policies must be included in the agreements signed by parents/guardians before a student participates in practice or interscholastic competition.
 The Illinois High School Association is to make materials on concussions available to all school districts.
 Park districts are authorized and encouraged to make available to residents and park district facility users including youth athletic programs education materials describing the nature and risks of concussion and head injuries.
 Such educational materials may include information from the Illinois High School Association, U.S. Centers for Disease Control or other comparable materials.

 The official version of these sections is currently available online at: